top of page

 Ultrasound Program

-Our emergency medicine residents gain significant experience performing bedside ultrasound.
-Jacobi Medical Center is a high volume level I trauma center and our residents are exposed to a wide variety of clinical pathology and applications for emergency ultrasound including blunt and penetrating trauma, abdominal and cardiac emergencies, vascular access, ocular pathology, and much more.
+Our emergency medicine residents gain significant experience performing POCUS.
+Jacobi is a high volume level I trauma center where our residents are exposed to a wide variety of clinical pathology and applications for emergency ultrasound including trauma, abdominal and cardiac emergencies, vascular access, ocular pathology, and much more.
+Montefiore Moses and Weiler Campuses are both tertiary academic centers where complex, high-acuity patients present for various complicated care.

+EM residents have 2 two-week ultrasound rotation during their junior years, which are designed to provide a thorough understanding of EM ultrasound through didactics, supervised scanning, and scan review.
 Residents also have two dedicated GYN blocks in the ED during which time they gain vast experience with OB/GYN ultrasound.

-Besides having ultrasound fellowship trained and RDMS-certified EM attendings, Jacobi also has 2-3 Emergency Ultrasound Fellows to provide hands-on teaching at the bedside.
-In addition, EM residents have a two-week ultrasound rotation during their second year, which is designed to provide a thorough understanding of EM ultrasound through didactics, supervised scanning, and scan review.
-Our residents also gain hands-on experience through the use of ultrasound-guided simulation models in our new Simulation Center.
-Many Senior residents choose to spend elective time refining their skills and learning advanced emergency ultrasound applications.
+Our residents also gain hands-on experience through the use of ultrasound-guided simulation models in our Simulation Center.
+Many senior residents choose to spend elective time refining their skills and learning advanced emergency ultrasound applications.

 • TRAUMA | JULY